 Considering that once you reach age 30, you’re more likely to become disable than die before you turn age 60.
-While almost everyone understands the importance of life insurance most often disability insurance is overlook.
+While almost everyone understands the importance of life insurance most often disability insurance is overlooked.
 A disability could mean big changes in your expenses.
 When an injury or illness prevents you from working your income reduces or stops and your expenses usually increase.
-During a disability your expenses; food, housing, insurance, cars, child care and utilities continue.
-Plus new expenses related to your disability begin; medical care not covered by insurance, in-home care, cobra insurance premiums, home modifications and insurance co-payments.
+During a disability your expenses, food, housing, insurance, cars, childcare and utilities continue.
+Plus, new expenses related to your disability begin; medical care not covered by insurance, in-home care, cobra insurance premiums, home modifications and insurance co-payments.

 Consider these statistics: